 How to Deal if Your Parents Won't Pay

-They may support you in every other way, but unfortunately, they can't always afford to pay.
+They may support you in every other way, but unfortunately, they can't always afford to pay for school.

 Unfortunately, federal aid isn’t distributed on whether or not your parents want to pay for your education; it all depends on if they can.
 Parents have many reasons for not contributing to their child’s education: can’t afford it; it’s the child’s responsibility; sticky divorce.
 But your parents refusal actually hurts you more than they may know.

 Even if you don’t qualify for need-based aid, filling out the FAFSA automatically qualifies you for an unsubsidized Stafford Loan.
 Yes, “loan” may be an icky word, but a federal government loan is the best loan opportunity that you will ever come across.
-The interest rates are historically low, 3.86% on the unsubsidized Stafford loan, and the payment plans make it easy to pay off your debt.
+The interest rates are low, and the payment plans make it easy to pay off your student loan debt.

 Also, by filling out the FAFSA, you may qualify for subsidized Stafford and Perkins Loans as well as Pell Grants, which are even better.